Last updated: 21 March 2016

 Public access is also provided to your MultiProof certificate, and can be provided to the design and options summary and document index.

-Building control officials will need a RealMe® login and to request an invite from email@example.com to access the MultiProof Shared Workspace.
+Building control officials will need to request an invite from firstname.lastname@example.org to access the MultiProof Shared Workspace.
+A new shared workspace tool has been introduced.
+Users of the previous tool should request an invite for the new tool if required.

 A copy of your approved MultiProof will be held separately on a secure website.
 This will include a copy of: